webix-hub/gitbook-webix-jet/chapter4.md

 Each segment of an url can contain certain parameters.
 These parameters can keep the id of the selected record, the mode of a segmented button that determines the state of the application, etc.

-For example, if we select a row with the id "1" in the grid in the top view and check some checkbox in the child view, the url will look as follows:
+For example, if we select a row with the id "1" in the grid in the parent view and check some checkbox in the child view, the url will look as follows:

-*“index.html#!/top?id=1/child?checked=true”*
+*"index.html#!/top:id=1/child:checked=true"*

 In general, if it’s needed to render a view with selected data and show a subview inside of it, we can use the this.$scope.show() method and pass the id of the record that should be selected as an argument: